Foundation Programme for international students

 How is this course taught and assessed?

-As a student studying on the International Foundation Programme, you can expect approximately 20 hours per week of supervised work.
-This will be in the form of lectures, tutorials and classes.
+As a student studying on the International Foundation Programme, you will attend lectures, tutorials and classes.
 Students studying on the Science, Technology, Engineering and Mathematics pathway will also have practical and laboratory sessions.
+In addition to supervised teaching sessions, you will be expected to engage in independent study.

 Our programmes are assessed in a number of ways, including through coursework and final exams in subject units and English units.
 Students on the Science, Technology, Engineering and Mathematics pathway will also have practical assessments.